FEUP-LDTS-2023/project-l11gr01/docs/README.md

 ## GAME DESCRIPTION

 In this exciting adventure game you shall help the Saviors of the Universe save the Solar System from a species of invaders that have the ability to control asteroids, by avoiding the asteroids thrown by them and collecting all the tokens throughout the eight different levels (representing the eight planets of the solar system).
 In each level, until reaching the final level "Earth" (which is the most difficult one), the difficulty level will increase.
 You will have more asteroids to dodge that will travel faster.
 You'll also have to collect more tokens to save the given planet.
-At the start you have 3 lives and for each planet you are able to save you'll receive an extra one.
+At the start of each level you have 3 lives (even if you lose lives during a level they are reset to 3 at the start of a new level).
 For every asteroid hit you lose one life.
 You can also collect special tokens that give you an extra life.
-Are you ready to save the solar system from the invaders?
+Are you ready to save the Solar System from the invaders?

 How to play:
 - #1 Run the program
 - #2 Either start the game (press enter in "Start" button), visit the "How to Play" section (Instructions) (play afterward) or exit ("Exit" button).
 - #3 Use the arrow keys (up, down, left, right) to dodge the asteroids and collect all the tokens to pass the level.
-- #4 Have fun helping the Savior of the Galaxy save the Solar System.
+- #4 Have fun helping the Saviors of the Universe save the Solar System.

 This project was developed by Tiago Martins (up202206640@up.pt), Tiago Oliveira (up202009302@up.pt) and Álvaro Torres (up202208954@up.pt) for LDTS 2023⁄24.

 ## IMPLEMENTED FEATURES

-- **Total of features:** 8
+- **Total of features:** 10
-- **Total implemented features:** 8
+- **Total implemented features:** 10

 ## Features